-While limited liability is a rather simple concept, its application can sometimes be rather complex.
-If you own a limited liability company, or if you’re considering starting an LLC, it’s important to understand the way the corporate veil applies to your business.
+While limited liability is a rather simple concept, its application can sometimes be complicated.
+If you own a limited liability company, or if you’re starting an LLC, it’s important to understand the way the corporate veil applies to your business.

 What Is Limited Liability?